What are Consonant Blends?

 Examples of Consonant Blends

 There are two major categories of consonant blends: two-letter and three-letter blends.
 Two-letter consonant blends include common formations like "bl," "cl," and "fl," while three-letter blends include "str," "spl," and "spr."
 Consonant blends can be found at the beginning (initial blends), middle, or end (final blends) of words.
+For instance, the "bl" in "black" (initial), the "st" in "mistake" (middle), and the "nd" in "hand" (final).

-For instance, the “bl” in "black" (initial), the “st” in "mistake" (middle), and the “nd” in "hand" (final).
 Providing students with lists of these blends and practicing them in various contexts helps reinforce understanding and recognition.
 Exposure to a wide range of examples enables students to become familiar with how blends function in different word compositions, enhancing both reading comprehension and spelling ability.

 Two-Letter Consonant Blends Example Word Lists

-Two-letter consonant blends can be grouped into the following categories: L-Blends (bl, cl, fl), R-Blends (br, cr, dr), S-Blends (sc, sk, sl), T-Blends (tr, tw), and W-Blends (dw, sw).
+Two-letter consonant blends can be grouped into these categories: L-Blends (bl, cl, fl), R-Blends (br, cr, dr), S-Blends (sc, sk, sl), T-Blends (tr, tw), and W-Blends (dw, sw).
 A consonant blends word list may provide indispensable practice for students, building their familiarity and proficiency.
 By systematically working through these lists, students develop their decoding skills and become more confident readers, allowing them to recognize blends in different contexts in the future.
 Two-letter consonant blend words include:

 L-Blends: